kunle12/lurawi/docs/LurawiDevContainer.md

     <figcaption>Fig. 2 Lurawi in Dev Container.</figcaption>
 </figure>

+## Initial Configuration and Execution

-In terminal, set the minimum environment variables for your agent project:
+Within the Dev Container's terminal, set the essential environment variables for your agent project:
 ```bash
 export PROJECT_NAME=project_name
 export PROJECT_ACCESS_KEY=project_access_key_provided
 ```
-finally, run
+After setting the variables, execute the following command to start Lurawi:
 ```bash
 lurawi dev
 ```

 You will be prompted to open a local browser window to http://localhost:3031.
 You can proceed with building a workflow.

-## Install Additional Python libraries
+## Installing Additional Python Libraries

+To install additional Python libraries within the Dev Container, use the following command:

 ```bash
 pip install ${library_name}
 ```

-**NOTE**: put additional library dependencies in a ```requirements.txt``` file.
+**Note:** For managing multiple dependencies, it is recommended to list all additional library requirements in a `requirements.txt` file.